Fair Workplace Ordinances Designed to Regulate Scheduling

 Further, if employee’s request in writing a change to their schedule, those changes do not obligate the employer to pay a premium rate.

-Lastly, if two employee agree to swap schedules, then the employer is not obligated to pay the employee’s premium rate for those changes.
+Lastly, if two employees agree to swap schedules, then the employer is not obligated to pay the employee’s premium rate for those changes.

 - Threats to Employees or Employer’s physical property